How To Remove Permanent Marker From Wood - Tips And Tricks

 In addition, you need to be careful with anything wood not to hurt the finish or allow any type of liquid to sit on the wood's surface for too long.

-Finally, you should first test the alcohol on an inconspicuous area of the wood, before using it on the marks, to make sure it does not damage or mar the surface of the wood.
+Finally, you should first test the alcohol (or hairspray) on an inconspicuous area of the wood, before using it on the marks, to make sure it does not damage or mar the surface of the wood.

 Photo by lynch